CristinaConsta/Neighbourhood/README.md

 Open Visual Studio Code.
 Clone this repository using the command - git clone https://github.com/CristinaConsta/Neighbourhood.git Install the dependencies:
- - npm install mongoose (the ORM used for interaction with MongoDB database) https://mongoosejs.com/docs/
+ - npm install mongoose (the ORM used for interaction with MongoDB database).
+For additional information please follow the link: https://mongoosejs.com/docs/
- - npm install express (the NodeJs framework I have used) https://expressjs.com/
+ - npm install express (the NodeJs framework I have used).
+For additional information please follow the link: https://expressjs.com/

 ### Test and run  - run remotely

-Access HTTPS://WARM-RETREAT-16015.HEROKUAPP.COM and test the project on Heroku.
+Access HTTPS://WARM-RETREAT-16015.HEROKUAPP.COM and test the project on Heroku platform, where is hosted.

 ### Development and test - run locally